 One of the fastest growing startups ever, and equally adored by users and developers.
 No wonder everyone is trying to crack the Slack code to success.
-We’ve had a closer look at Slack’s formula for rapid growth, and at why the Slack App Directory is so popular with developers.
+We’ve had a closer look at Slack’s formula for rapid growth and why the Slack App Directory is so popular with developers.

-Valued at over $7.1bn after new capital was raised last year and with 8 million users and counting, Slack has definitely succeeded in creating that elusive brand love companies long for.
+Recently acquired by Salesforce in a $27.7 B deal, with 10+ million daily active users and counting, Slack has definitely succeeded in creating that elusive ‘brand loyalty’ companies long for.
 Self-proclaimed slayer of e-mail, the startup’s “Wall of love” on Twitter is filled with hundreds of thousands of enthusiastic tweets about time saved, fun at work and better communication.

-It was in 2015 that Slack first launched their marketplace for apps, the App Directory.
+It was in 2015 that Slack first launched their app marketplace, the App Directory.
 At launch, the App Directory contained around 150 different apps.
-Today, it features more than a thousand apps, with new ones being added every day.
+Today, it features more than 2,400 apps and more being added every day.

 Any app built on the Slack API can be added to the App Directory.
 This allows developers to easily and conveniently place their apps right at the fingertips of the millions of users who are active on the platform every day.
 The Slack App Directory also has a very substantial SEO value, which is passed on to developers linking back to their websites.

-In only three years, the App Directory has actually become one of Slack’s most important competitive advantages.
+In only a few years, the App Directory has actually become one of Slack’s most important competitive advantages.
 How so?
-Well, smaller competitors may be able to mimic the basic messaging platform but they still won’t have the muscles to develop and support every feature and use case supported by the Slack ecosystem.
+Well, smaller competitors may be able to mimic the basic messaging platform but they still won’t have the muscle to develop and support every feature and use case supported by the Slack ecosystem.

 When launching the App Directory, the then 2-year old company also announced an $80 million VC fund with the sole purpose of investing in startups building apps on top of Slack.
 The Slack fund created huge hype around the platform and generated a lot of interest among developers.

-Recognizing the value of a thriving developer community, Slack treats all developers building on their API as their own.
+Recognizing the value of a thriving developer community, Slack treats all developers building on their API, as their own.
 No effort is spared as Slack constantly aims to support developers in their work, offering all kinds of training, help and advise.
-Meetups are arranged all over the world, and in this spirit, the company has managed to grow the community to well over 200,000 developers who are regularly contributing to the Slack platform.
+Meetups are arranged all over the world and in this spirit, the company has managed to grow the community to well over 600,000 active developers who are regularly contributing to the Slack platform.

 Slack realized early on what enormous potential an app marketplace brings, and what a win-win situation it creates for all parties involved.
 One could say that the App Directory allows Slack to outsource the business of complexity and diversity to their community of enthusiastic developers around the world; so that Slack can focus on refining their core product and their API.